 The Mobile gaming industry has been maturing a lot since early 2016.
 According to market intelligence company Newzoo, 2018 will see mobile (and tablet) gaming generating more revenue than all other types of gaming – console, PC etc – combined.
 But PC gaming has it’s own unique experience and advantages.
 It’s hard to play shooting games on mobile when compared to PC and console.
 Also, the screen size plays a major role in quick reflexes and viewability.
 Niantic’s latest hit Pokemon GO created many mobile gamers.
 But it’s not possible for everyone to go places just to catch virtual Pokemon.
 In this article, we’ll guide through the process of using Pokemon GO on PC i.e Windows and Mac.

-Many people might suggest you to install Remix OS or any other Android Emulator & enjoy Android games directly on PC but its not the case with Pokemon GO!
+Many people might suggest you to install Remix OS or any other Android Emulator & enjoy Android games directly on PC but it’s not the case with Pokemon GO!
 With every new update, Niantic’s developers are trying to provide a better gaming experience by catching spoofers.
-Many articles still suggest to install Nox Emulator to play Pokemon GO and the servers won’t be able to catch you.
+Many articles still suggest installing Nox Emulator to play Pokemon GO and the servers won’t be able to catch you.
 Like, really?
 Are you still living in 2017?
-It’s 2018 now, game developers can catch you in seconds when you use any hacks.
+It’s 2020 now, game developers can catch you in seconds when you use any hacks.

 Days after the release of this augmented reality game, people were found walking into unsafe neighborhoods, barricading into people’s houses, getting robbed by burglars in the process of catching Pokemon.
-I hope you don’t end up like one of this guys.
+I hope you don’t end up like one of these guys.
 In this article, I’m going to guide you through different ways of using Pokemon GO on PC without any desktop client or risk of getting your account banned.
-All the methods which would be discussed in this article, actually work in September 2018!
-I try different ways after month to keep this method updated with latest updates and patches.
+All the methods which would be discussed in this article, actually work in January 2020!
+I try different ways after month to keep this method updated with the latest updates and patches.

 Update: PC Emulators are leading to permanent ban after the latest Safety net update.
 Follow this guide at your own risk.
 I would strongly suggest you to follow our Pokemon GO hack for Android or iOS device which are 100% working and have very less ban rate.